Frequently Asked Questions

 Q: How do I submit a class note?

 If you want your class note to appear only in the print edition and not on the website, please specify that in your submission.
-Announcements that appear on the website can be viewed only by registered users with post.harvard addresses.
+Announcements that appear on the website can be viewed only by registered users with a Harvard Magazine account.

 Q: Who is eligible to submit a class note?